 - 1. Number of visitors to the DIET Resource Center every month (this excludes student visits during the library period) - 2.
 Number of DIET faculty visits to schools in a quarter (each visit to be at least 4 hours of interaction) - 3.
 Availability of technology enabled infrastructure (functioning computers, internet connection, email id and multi-media facilities) - 4.
-Average duration of Principalship in the last 5 years - 5. % of faculty positions filled - 6. % of new books (< 3 years old) in the institution library
+Average duration of Principalship in the last 5 years - 5. % of faculty positions filled - 6. % of new books (< 3 years old) in the institution library faculty - conference/seminar presentations, reports, newspaper/journal articles, books etc.?
+10. Are there regular faculty development programs for DIET faculty? and training programs 7.
+Has the DIET prepared the Annual Action Plan 2012-13 11.
+How many faculty members at the DIET were deputed for conferences, went on study leave and undertook exposure visits?
+12. What is the frequency of faculty meetings within the DIET?
+Are there records of the same?
+13. What has been the most 'talked-about' process improvement in the year within the DIET?

-Output/Qutcome Measures
+Output/Outcome Measures

-- 1. Number of qualified teachers added to the system through DIETs - 2. % of DIET students who cleared the TET - 3.
-No. of modules for training of teachers, etc prepared by DIET faculty - 4.
+- Number of qualified teachers added to the system through DIETs - 2. % of DIET students who cleared the TET - No. of modules for training of teachers, etc prepared by DIET faculty - 4.
 No. of action research undertaken by the DIET faculty - 5.
 No. of resource material developed by DIET faculty for school teachers - 6.
-No. of faculty of DIETs who underwent capacity development and training programs - 7.
-Has the DIET prepared the Annual Action Plan 2012-13
+No. of faculty of DIETs who underwent capacity development